jtcass01/DIY-Drone/README.md

 # DIY-Drone
 Over my Christmas break I have decided to build a drone from parts.
-This Repo will likely involve overtime as I better understand what I want to do with the drone.
+This Repo will likely evolve overtime as I better understand what I want to do with the drone.
 My first idea is write an object following algorithm.
 I'd also like to replace the Navio2 with controllers that I design.
 I can't afford a physical controller right now.
 I hope to simulate one with a computer.

 ## Parts and Current Costs